Snowmaking: Economics

 Snowmaking machines allow ski resorts to extend their seasons and sustain their businesses in times of low snowfall.
 With changing climate trends, snowfall is becoming increasingly unpredictable, thus jeopardizing the economic success of ski resorts.
 Between 2008 and 2013, American ski and snowboard resorts experienced annual revenues of about US$3 billion.
 Such high levels of revenue increase the demand for predictable and adequate amounts of snow cover, which can be achieved through artificial snowmaking practices.
-While the economic benefit of ski resorts has been around US$3 billion in recent years (see Figure 2), the additional economic value of winter tourism in the United States is estimated to be around US$12.2 billion per year.
+While the economic benefit of ski resorts has been around US$3 billion as of the early 2010s (see Figure 2), the additional economic value of winter tourism in the United States is estimated to be around US$12.2 billion per year.
 These additional benefits come in the form of spending at hotels, restaurants, gas stations, and other local businesses.
 Additionally, winter tourism supports around 211,900 jobs in the United States, which amounts to a total of approximately US$7 billion paid in benefits and salaries, US$1.4 billion paid in state and local taxes, and US$1.7 billion paid in federal taxes.
 The economic benefits of snow sports are great, but also fragile.
 It is estimated that in years of lower snowfall, there is about a US$1 billion decrease in economic activity.